rphair/frankenwallet/docs/install/internal.md

 ### Verify encrypted partitions from insecure host machine {#verify-host}

-You can especially rejoice when you see that the new partitions are also encrypted, and therefore inaccessible to hackers, when next rebooting into your host system... as per this view in the File Manager, and `blkid` as above:
+You can especially rejoice when you see that the new partitions are also encrypted, and therefore inaccessible to hackers, when next rebooting into your host system... as per this view in the File Manager, also verifiable by `blkid` as above:

 ![screenshot](/assets/images/internal-231532.png)